esper-io/dev-docs/docs/home/console/device-management/-/index.md

 ## Event Feed

 This section shows the logs of event feedback received from the active devices.
-In the future, it will be used to read any anomaly in data behaviour to predict security issues.
+In the future, it will be used to read any anomaly in data behavior to predict security issues.

 ![Device Management](../../../assets/OLD_DASHBOARD/6_DM.png)